softservedata/devopsweb/ZabbixPractical2/step7/text.md

 ![Picture 703](./addHostName.png)

-* Click on the link "add" below "Interfaces" and select an agent
+* Click on the link "add" below "Interfaces" and select an agent.

 ![Picture 704](./selectAgent.png)